 I was searching for a good EXIF (Exchangeable Image File Format) tool to view a complete meta information for jpeg pictures.
-After a long search, I found this nice little application “ExifTool” a pearl-based command line application which gives us tons of information about metadata.
+After a long search, I found this nice little application ExifTool a pearl-based command-line application that gives us tons of information about metadata.

 The usage is very simple just drag the file and drop it on ExifTool(-k).exe – and this action will open in a command prompt with all the meta-information.
 Or you can rename the .exe to .pl and use it as a command-line application.

 Read, Write, Edit Meta information

 Here is little explanation on how to use the app for the developer’s website:

 From the command line: